 - Only compatible with PC

-In third place we have the AccuForce Pro V2.
+Next up we have the AccuForce Pro V2.
 This wheel is slightly on the lower end of the torque scale with just 13 Nm on offer, but if power isn’t your main driving force then this could be the option for you.
-It offers one of the highest ranges of rotation on this list, with 4500° available to you if you need it.
+It’s not the cheapest option, but it’s below the $1,500 mark, which is impressive for what you get.

 The AccuForce uses a servo-stepper hybrid motor, which essentially combines two uniquely engineered motors into one for a very efficient torque generation process.
 It also utilizes an integrated motor controller/PC interface, which allows for lower latency and a more rapid response time.
 This means that your movements can be even more precise.

 The AccuForce could arguably be one of the more beginner-friendly wheel bases on our list, as it comes with several easy-to-select modes of use.
 These modes allow you to have fine control over your experience with just the touch of a button.
-There is even a child mode, which really turns down the torque making it ideal for younger sim racers (although you’d be better off with a beginner sim racing wheel).
+There is even a child mode, which really turns down the torque, making it ideal for younger sim racers (although you’d be better off with a beginner sim racing wheel).

 Useful Extra Features

-There are also some useful quality-of-life features such as automatic firmware updates and optimizable force feedback that really make this wheel base a good choice for those that want some extra control over their sim racing experience.
-This base is a very good option for those on a budget.
+There are also some useful quality-of-life features such as automatic firmware updates and highly optimizable force feedback that really make this wheel base a good choice for those that want some extra control over their sim racing experience.

 - Huge range of rotation